jansson-daniel/Game/README.md

  - npm run start
  - Runs on port: 8080

-Instructions:
+Instructions:<br/>
   Click button to play.
-Three different outcomes: no-win, small-win and big-win.
+Three different outcomes: no-win, small-win and big-win.<br/>
   If small-win or big-win, bonus spin might occur if you are lucky.